 This course includes up-to-date methods of teaching the subject and a thorough review of geography.
 Geography is the most important subject of the common school curriculum, the "unity of all the sciences."
 The earth is studied in its relation to the life upon it and causal relations are emphasized in every lesson.
 The interpretation of the facts of place and political geography is constantly sought.

-Textbooks: New Geography, by Tarr and McMurray, Geography Note Book No. 6, by Reed, and The Teaching of Geography, by Sutherland.
+Textbooks: New Geography, by Tarr and McMurray, and Geography Note Book No. 6, by Reed.